wesopradajosh/PSAutomationScripts/README.md

 -  Upgrade the script so it reads endpoint names from a txt file for more flexible use. *DONE*
 -  Use error handling to display a custom error. *DONE*
     - Done to address a nonterminating error in order to make the UI more clean.

+# PostureCheck.ps1
+This is a script I made that I configured to run every 5 minutes that reminds me to fix my posture, it uses 2 different kind of messages that will randomly be chosen.